SAP/luigi/core/examples/luigi-sample-angular/README.md

    You can use hash-based routing or path-based routing in your application:

-    - To run Luigi with hash-based routing, set the **routing.useHashrouting** configuration to `true`.
+    - To run Luigi with hash-based routing, set the **routing.useHashRouting** configuration to `true`.
-    - To run Luigi with path-based routing, set the **routing.useHashrouting** configuration to `false`.
+    - To run Luigi with path-based routing, set the **routing.useHashRouting** configuration to `false`.

     Run the server with the following command:
     ```bash